The Nordic-Ville of Bengal – Serampore of Hooghly

 Unlike the British who were busy enjoying a lavish life on the other side of the river, the Danish contributed immensely in improving the lives of Serampore and turned the place into one of the beautiful towns in the world between 1755 -1845.

 The Danish also actively involved the locals in the administration which increased prosperity of the place manifold.
-The practice was in fact way ahead of its time and this molded Serampore in a positive way.
+The practice was in fact way ahead of its time and this moulded Serampore in a positive way.

-Though the place has changed a lot, a glimpse of the past can be seen till today.
+Though the place has changed a lot, a glimpse of the past can be seen today.
 There are major historical landmarks which can take you to the good times, which the place experienced under the Danish rule.

 Explore Serampore: Places to visit

 Situated just 25Kms from Kolkata, the town is well-connected by road, train and water, but to explore maximum, it is advisable to book a personal car.

 A major landmark of the place is the Serampore court compound.
 At the first look, it would seem like any other bustling bus terminus of West Bengal, but it is a hidden gem for the travellers who love to explore history from the least expected places.

 The locals are quite friendly, so a little inquiry will land you to a semi-ruined arched gate.
 On entering you will see standing the courthouse or the old court as the locals call it.
 The building used to be the major seat of Danish power in Bengal and one could easily imagine what it would have looked like during the glorious era of the place.

 The building overlooks a big ground which once might have been a garden with pathways and parking spaces for horse carriages of the Danish colonists.

 A little walk from there will take you to another major landmark of Serampore, the St. Olav’s Church.
 Built around 1806, the church has been recently renovated as a part of a joint restoration initiative by the Government of West Bengal and the Government of Denmark.